Skip to main content

 When this will happen:

-General Availability (Worldwide): This change will go into effect mid-April 2026
+General Availability (Worldwide): This change will go into effect late April 2026 (previously mid-April)

 How this affects your organization: